WBCE/wbce_tools/reset_admin_theme/README.md

   2. Run it once by calling the url http://yourserver/resettheme.php
   3. Delete the file from the server.

-Your admin now should be reset to the `WB_Theme/WBCE` default theme.
+Your admin now should be reset to the `WBCE Flat` default theme.